 Supplements for Horses – What You Need to Know

-If you are on this website, chances are your horse (whether owned, boarded or simply ridden) are your pride and joy.
+If you are on this website, chances are your horse (whether owned, boarded or simply ridden) is your pride and joy.
 Your horse’s health and happiness is your top priority.

 There are more and more new supplements on the market and new information about how best to tend to your horse’s healthcare.